ReviewMyContract.aiReview My Contract

 Is a letter of intent legally binding?

 It depends on the specific provisions.
 Most LOIs are structured as predominantly non-binding documents, meaning the parties are not legally obligated to close the transaction described.
 However, specific provisions — exclusivity/no-shop clauses, confidentiality obligations, break-up fees, expense reimbursement, and governing law provisions — are routinely made binding and are enforceable as contracts.
 Parties who violate these binding provisions (e.g., a seller who accepts a competing offer during an exclusivity period) can be sued for breach of contract and held liable for damages.
+Additionally, under Restatement (Second) of Contracts § 27, courts may find that an LOI constitutes a binding agreement even when a more formal document was contemplated, if the parties manifested sufficient intent to be bound.
+The baseline rule: every signed LOI carries some legal exposure, even if it is labeled non-binding.

 What is the difference between a binding and non-binding LOI?